-The fusion of cells of species beyond the taxonomic family, which exceed the natural barriers of reproduction or recombination and are not techniques used in traditional reproduction and selection.
+• The fusion of cells of species beyond the taxonomic family, which exceed the natural barriers of reproduction or recombination and are not techniques used in traditional reproduction and selection.

-This law also prohibits the production, import, use, release and multiplication of transgenic or genetically engineered seeds, and the granting of copyright protection and patents on any type of seed.
+This law also prohibits the production, import, use, release, and multiplication of transgenic or genetically engineered seeds, and the granting of copyright protection and patents on any type of seed.
 Violators of this law can be subject to sanctions ranging from fines to imprisonment.
-An online version of the Seed Law of 2016 can be found at: http://www.innovaven.org/quepasa/agroley15.pdf.
+An online version of the Seed Law of 2016 is available at: